 Moreover, your optometrist will show you how to insert and remove lenses, and generally, how to properly care for them.
 Additional follow-up appointments may be needed in order to monitor and assess the fitting and overall comfort level.

-Melania Napolitano, O.D. specializes in fitting traditional and specialty contact lenses.
-From the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient, Melania Napolitano, O.D. makes sure to find the proper fit for all of his patients.
-Visit us at the 20/20 Eye Care Scleral Lens Center for a contact lens fitting.
+Specialized in fitting traditional and specialty contact lenses, Melania Napolitano, O.D. find the proper fit for all patients, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient.
+Visit us at the 20/20 Eye Care for a contact lens fitting.

-We help patients from the Middle Village, Mineola, Hempstead, and Elmhurst, in the New York area enjoy great vision and comfort with contact lenses.
+We help patients from the Middle Village, Mineola, Queens, and Elmhurst, in the New York area enjoy great vision and comfort with contact lenses.